-Meet world leaders in research, industry and international fisheries policy at the World Fisheries Congress in Adelaide, Australia.
-As part of the dynamic, engaging and comprehensive program, plenary speakers will share their global perspectives under the overarching theme ‘sharing our oceans and rivers – a vision for the world’s fisheries’.
+World leaders in research, industry and international fisheries policy presented at the World Fisheries Congress 2021.
+Sharing their global perspectives under the overarching theme ‘Sharing our oceans and rivers – a vision for the world’s fisheries’, the speakers formed part of a dynamic, engaging and comprehensive program.

 Ambassador Peter Thomson is the United Nations Secretary-General’s Special Envoy for the Ocean, in which role he drives global support for UN Sustainable Development Goal 14, to conserve and sustainably use the ocean’s resources.
-Ambassador Thomson will deliver the Opening Address at the WFC2021.
+Ambassador Thomson delivered the Opening Address at the WFC2021.
 Click here for a full overview of this session.

 Professor Katsumi Tsukamoto, winner of the International Fisheries Science Prize and Professor at the University of Tokyo, is a world leader in the biology, ecology and conservation of freshwater eels.
-Katsumi’s research will be presented by Professor Toyoji Kaneko, University of Tokyo, on his behalf.
+Katsumi’s research was presented by Professor Toyoji Kaneko, University of Tokyo, on his behalf.
 Professor Kaneko is an expert in fish osmoregulation, and is currently engaged in research on the application of osmoregulation to the fisheries industry, especially to land-based aquaculture of marine fish.
 Click here for a full overview of this session.

 Professor Manuel Barange, the Director of the Fisheries and Aquaculture Policy and Resources Division at the Food and Agriculture Organization in Rome, Italy, has expertise in physical/biological interactions, climate and anthropogenic impacts on marine ecosystems, fish ecology, behaviour and trophodynamics, and fisheries assessment and management.
 Click here for a full overview of this session.

 Dr Meryl Williams, has over 40 years’ experience in fisheries, aquaculture, conservation and human development having been the Director General of WorldFish, Director of the Australian Institute of Marine Science and Executive Director of Rural Sciences (Australia).
 In recent years, Dr Williams has focused on trends in fish value chains, impacts on women and gender equality, and public knowledge for responsible fish production.
 Click for a full overview of this session.